The third-generation iPad sports a eye-catching display. These App Store downloads use that improved screen to full effect.

 Tablets & eBook readers

-Samsung Securities expects Apple to launch a smaller iPad in the third quarter of 2012, according to an internal document.
+Apple will launch a new, smaller, cheaper iPad in the third quarter of 2012, according to new reports from China.

 Most Popular Reviews